oroszgy/hours/README.md

 hours log -c BigCorporate -h 8.0 -p "ML pipeline" -t "fixing bugs"
 ```

-Get a report for the current month:
+Get a report for the current month (or any other period):

 ```bash
 hours report